-Where did the summer holidays go?
-It’s already back-to-school season, and if your kid is learning French, you might be wondering how much of it he or she forgot during the summer.
+Where did the summer or Christmas holidays go?
+It’s already back-to-school season, and if your kid is learning French, you might be wondering how much of it he or she forgot during the break.
 Don’t worry, here are some tips to help your child with French learning.
 It will build his or her confidence!

 Check Your Child’s Level in French